meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 5. Select your environment.
 ![](./screenshots/dl16.png)

-6. Click on `Deploy` at the final stage so that `Hello kubernetes-main` is successfully deployed.
+6. Click on `Deploy` at the final stage so that `Hello kubernetes` is successfully deployed.
 ![](./screenshots/dl17.png)

 #### Step5: Vizualizing the `Hello kubernetes wit dapr`